Seniors who are looking into Medicare Advantage plans might save themselves some time by starting with the Kaiser Foundation Health Plan.

 - UnitedHealthcare: 795 (down from 800)

 - Blue Cross Blue Shield of Michigan: 788 (up from 779)

 Medicare Advantage versus Original Medicare

-Medicare Advantage plans are one of two main types of Medicare health insurance plans.
-The other type is known as Original Medicare.
+Medicare Advantage plans are one of two main types of Medicare.
+The other is Original Medicare, also referred to as traditional Medicare.

 So, from one Medicare Advantage plan to the next, coverage and costs can differ widely.

 It’s Original Medicare coverage that seniors tend to be more satisfied with, however, at least according to the findings of a 2019 Insurance.com study, which we detail in “Seniors Rate This Type of Medicare Higher for Satisfaction.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.